T-mohamad/Data_Analysis_Excel_PIVOT_Tables/README.md

 ## 🚀 How to Run
 1. Open `excel_PIVOT.csv` in Excel.
 2. Insert a PivotTable → Drag fields into Rows, Columns, Values, Filters.
-3. Add PivotCharts for visualization.
-4. Explore insights interactively using slicers.

 ---